Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Lyapunov characterization of i ISS

-The following result will be used frequently in the sequel. \begin{proposition} Let $\Sigma$ depend continuously on inputs and on initial states and let $\hat{\Sigma}$ be iISS.
-Then $\Sigma$ is also iISS with the same $\beta, \theta$ and $\mu$ in the estimate \eqref{iISS_Estimate}. \end{proposition} The proof is given in Appendix~\ref{app:Density Argument}.
+\begin{proposition} Let $\Sigma$ depend continuously on inputs and on initial states and let $\hat{\Sigma}$ be iISS.
+Then $\Sigma$ is also iISS with the same $\beta, \theta$ and $\mu$ in the estimate \eqref{iISS_Estimate}. \end{proposition} For the system $\hat{\Sigma}$ whose state space $\hat{X}$ is a linear normed space, we define the notion of iISS in the same way as it is done in Definition 4 for systems on a Banach space $X$.